mruby/mruby/doc/mrbgems/README.md

 adding *mruby-time* and *mrbgems-example* to the build.

 If you want, you can put GemBox outside of mruby directory.
-In that case you must specify absolute path like below.
+In that case you must specify an absolute path like below.
 ```ruby
 conf.gembox "#{ENV["HOME"]}/mygemboxes/custom"
 ```